 Naturally, lexicons and grammars as all other works of men are not perfect, so they are not above criticism.
 Criticisms of certain lexicons or specific definitions can be found going back hundreds of years.
-However, what is different now is that some such as Gail Riplinger advocate never using lexicons and teach that the KJV can correct them, and that the KJV contains its own built-in dictionary.
-The question once again is—who started this?
+However, what is different now is that some such as Gail Riplinger advocate never using any lexicons whatsoever, and teach that the KJV can correct them, and that the KJV contains its own built-in dictionary.
+The question once again is —who started this?

 Who started disparaging all lexicons?